UTDNebula/website/docs/maintainers/Nebula API/getting-started.md

 where a09ajca0a is the route parameter providing a section id.

-The other alternative is query paramters which are provided in key value pairings.
+The other alternative is query parameters which are provided in key value pairings.
 These are denoted by following the endpoint with a `?` and delimiting each key value pair with an `&`.
 These are more useful when you are trying to perform traditional queries which return multiple results or need to provide multiple parameters to the endpoint.
 For our API an example of a query parameter may look like:

 `api.utdnebula.com/section?academic_session.name=21F&instruction_mode=hybrid`